decorative

 Oh, Big Brother and I spent hours dotting and crossing on Mom’s chalkboard!
 Perhaps this goes some distance explaining why I’m such a teacher groupie, or why I adore the cardigan, or why I can’t pee in the ocean.
 I think this skit was probably the inspiration behind my brother and I silently, or loudly, saying, “Vacuum!” to one another, though we did occasionally say, “Olive juice,” as well.
 There was no sport in letting our parents presume we liked each other.
 Our alliance was forged in secret.
 Such subversiveness allowed us far more nefarious activity than we otherwise would have enjoyed.
 When Big Brother is watching over you, you get to hang out at Expresso Royale.
 Oh, yes.
 And it went without saying there was nary a snitch about our willfully impious cherry vanilla Italian sodas or peppermint tea brewed in a French press.
 OUI!

 That must have been when all went wrong.
-Espresso Royale, secret codes, and Miss Emily Litela.
+Espresso Royale, secret codes, and Miss Emily Litella.
 “Vacuum?
 I just did it yesterday.
 F*** you?
 Oh.
 That’s different!
 Nevermind.”
 But today was about olive juice with the kid I can actually claim to love in public without Olympic eye gymnastics.
 Hawt Mz invited us to name our favorite part of the market.
 Just because I played rugby doesn’t make me a fish fan, but I gotta say the fish monger was my favorite.
 Brett must have known because he took a picture.
 And looky who’s there with me!

 Yes!
-I looked deep into the eyes of Emily Litela and hadn’t a clue as she and I mirrored each other’s every move and gesture and indoctrinating comment to future voters of America.
+I looked deep into the eyes of Emily Litella and hadn’t a clue as she and I mirrored each other’s every move and gesture and indoctrinating comment to future voters of America.
 At the same time, I think I’m an adequate foil to Hawt Mz, who made fun of me for taking my group to the frozen food isle to admire the ice cream and define decadent for first and second grade students.
 That’s right!
-They can’t hear POTUS tell them to stay in school, but it’s totally cool for Emily Litela to define decadent.
+They can’t hear POTUS tell them to stay in school, but it’s totally cool for Emily Litella to define decadent.
 And that my friends, is nefarious.

 The Finisher – Could that be me?
 Nah.